 All registered voters may vote in regularly scheduled, general elections.
 Voters who are registered with a political party may vote in any primary election of the political party in which they are registered.
 All registered voters may vote in referenda held by the town.
 Non-registered taxpayers who own assessable property worth more than $1,000 on the most recent Grand List in East Lyme may vote on referenda questions involving taxable items.

-A registered voter is unable to vote in person may apply to the Town Clerk for an absentee ballot for any of the following reasons:
+A registered voter who is unable to vote in person may apply to the Town Clerk for an absentee ballot for any of the following reasons:

 - Active service in the Armed Forces of the United States